justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 <sub>An example of maiTho.narrow</sub> -->

 > [!NOTE]
-> Not all tones may have all kinds of glyphs.
-This can be adjusted depending on the needs within a typeface.
-If non of the above glyphs fits, you can also create ".mid" width tones.
+> Not all top marks require all three sets.
+These can be adjusted based on the needs of each typeface.
+If none of the above fit certain glyphs, it is possible to create additional alternates.
+For example, you can create “.mid” (middle) width top marks for use with `roRua-thai` or `woWean-thai` in Loopless designs.
+> Default means glyph without additional .small / .narrow after its name or in other word glyph that contains unicode.

-### Bottom Vowels
+### Bottom Marks
-In the case of _bottom vowels_, there are usually
+In the case of _bottom mark_, there are two sets:
-- default glyphs or normal glyphs with unicodes for all vowels;
-- glyphs with their names followed by ".small" for ".short" descender letters: doChada and ToPatak.
+1. Default glyphs
+2. .small is a shorter version of its default to use with letter with descender: ".short" descender letters: `doChada-thai.short` and `toPatak-thai.short`.

 ![mark_all07](images/mark_all07.png)
 <sub>An example of saraU and saraU.small</sub>

 ![mark_all08](images/mark_all08.png)
 <sub>An example of doChada.short and saraU.small in use</sub>
+**Change photo same as ส้มนี้ฟ้า**

 <!-- ![screenshot13](images/tone-13.png)
 <sub>An example of saraU and saraU.small</sub>